-Not wanting to scare her away thinking I was some sort of overly emotional character, I stopped and continued talking about other things.
-She probably sensed my passion at the time, and later said that she’d drawn some tears while working on the editing.
+Not wanting to scare her away, thinking I was some sort of overly emotional character, I stopped and continued talking about other things.
+She probably sensed my passion at the time and later said she’d drawn some tears while working on the editing.

-Simply stated, if you don’t write with your heart, your soul, and delve into your emotional database while creating, your readers won’t feel anything either.
-Rather, they’ll simply close the back binder, flip the last page (if they get that far), and toss your book aside to collect dust on the shelf, forever.
+Simply stated, if you don’t write with your heart, and your soul and delve into your emotional database while creating, your readers won’t feel anything either.
+Rather, they’ll simply close the back binder, flip the last page (if they get that far), and toss your book aside to collect dust on the shelf forever.

 Like most writers, I read others’ work (although I didn’t read much before I started writing).
 I study, interpret, and examine various blogs, books, and short stories from unknown authors like myself to those on the bestsellers lists.
 I look for certain qualities which move and touch me personally and deeply.